DeNeutoy/blog/docs/syntax.md

 ### Reason 2: The con of Labelled Attachement Score
 The most common evaluation metrics for dependency parsing are Labelled and Unlabelled Attachment Score, which measure the accuracy of attachement decisions in a dependency tree (with labelled additionally considering the label of the dependency arc).
 It has always struck me as quite bizzare why this evaluation is accepted in the research community, given the standards of evaluation in other common NLP tasks such as NER.
 Clearly, there is a precision vs recall tradeoff in the attachment decisions made by a dependency parsing model.
 To find really good analysis on this point, we have to go back quite some way to [Analyzing and Integrating Dependency Parsers](https://www.aclweb.org/anthology/J11-1007.pdf) by Ryan McDonald and Joakim Nivre.

-Overall, I feel like this metric causes an over-estimation of the performance of most dependency parsers.
-For example, the Stack Pointer Parser from [Ma and Hovy, 2018](https://arxiv.org/pdf/1805.01087.pdf) achieves 96.12% UAS on the Penn Treebank - but when viewed at the sentence level (all dependencies completely correct), this corresponds to only 62% accuracy (and 55% for LAS!).
+Overall, I believe this metric causes an over-estimation of the performance of most dependency parsers.
+For example, the Stack Pointer Parser from [Ma and Hovy, 2018](https://arxiv.org/pdf/1805.01087.pdf) achieves 96.12% UAS on the Penn Treebank - but when viewed at the sentence level (all dependencies completely correct), this corresponds to only 62% unlabelled accuracy (and 55% for LAS!).
 Obviously this drop in performance is expected, but this relates to a slightly more cogent point below, when we look at this gap relative to another task.

 ## A Quick Foray into Applied NLP tasks

 I am a big fan of Ines Montani/Matthew Honnibal's approach to thinking about practical NLP annotation, which you can listen to in [this easily digestable video](https://www.youtube.com/watch?v=JpkzK58lkmA) from Ines.
 Basically, the idea is that there are very few tasks which can't be broken down into text classification and/or Named Entity Recognition when used in a practical setting.

+A good example of this is Relation Extraction, a very popualar task in industry.
+When thinking about an end user interface for relation extraction, you almost certainly want the relation in the context of a sentence a human can read anyway - so why not just do text classification?
+If we wanted to get fancy, we could also do Named Entity Recognition so a user could search for relation-containing sentences which contain particular entity types.

+### A wild task format appears!

-However, over the last few years, I have come across several examples of an "extension" task format, which I am going to call _Almost Semantic Role Labelling_.
-This naming will probably make lots of NLP researchers stamp their feet and tell me that I mean "arbitrary structured prediction", which is probably true - but we'll stick with _Almost Semantic Role Labelling_ for the time being, given it's the most similar.
+However, over the last few years, I have come across several examples of tasks which are slightly more complex than this combination of text classification and NER, which I am going to call _Almost Semantic Role Labelling_.
+This task can be broadly described as **span prediction conditioned on a word or phrase in the sentence**.

+This naming will probably make lots of NLP researchers stamp their feet and tell me that I mean "close to arbitrary structured prediction", which is probably true - but we'll stick with _Almost Semantic Role Labelling_ for the time being, given it's the most similar.
 It turns out that Almost Semantic Role Labelling is constrained in a particular way which makes it very easy to buid models for, which is important for practical use.

-TODO add in model explanation

 ### The underlying model